-Updated: Oct 13
+Updated: Jul 13

 Consumer products are designed for individual households in single-family homes, and do not consider the collective risk of high-rise living, or the way they are operated.

 How will tenants be trained on the proper installation and configuration of each sensor and hub?
 How long will it take until full protection is achieved?

 How will each hub get online?
-Who will deal with technical issues if the installation fails?
+Who will deal with technical issues if installation fails?
 Who will provide support?

-Who will ensure the appropriate contacts are configured in the system?
+Who will ensure the appropriate alert contacts are configured in the system?
 Who will maintain updated information for those contacts?

-Is the tenant prepared to be notified in the event of an offline hub, a low sensor battery, or an inoperative sensor?
+Is the tenant willing and able to act in the event of an offline hub, a low sensor battery, or an inoperative sensor?
 Will the tenant be responsive to this need and resolve the situation in a sufficiently timely manner?
 How will they be notified and managed?

 Our managed system yields comprehensive and reliable protection for the entire building while eliminating the substantial time and attention your staff would need to dedicate to its maintenance.

-A managed system like Perceptive Things takes all of these problems off your hands.
+A managed system like Perceptive Things® takes all of these problems off your hands.
 We ensure the entire building is covered by our wireless network and keep watch over its performance and maintenance.
 We provide internet connectivity and optimize radio performance for each and every device, without the need for WiFi or ethernet to be provided by the building or tenants.
 Our managed system yields comprehensive and reliable protection for the entire building while eliminating the substantial time and attention your staff would need to dedicate to its maintenance.

 Maintainability and Security

-The Perceptive Things Advantage
+The Perceptive Things® Advantage

 The Perceptive Things® platform is optimized for high rise building management professionals.
 We understand how buildings operate and provide service and consultation with a personalized approach.
 We know from experience that every building is different.